University Preparatory Academy: Background

 UPA was founded as University Preparatory Academy in 2007.
 Graduation standards are more rigorous than at other high schools, requiring more AP units than is mandated by California laws.
+UPA also requires all the A-G requirements to be met with some requirements going even further.

 UPA's campus is located near downtown San Jose in the Willow Glen area.
 It shares its campus with the Cathedral of Faith, and features its own outdoors amphitheater.
+It is also next to the Cathedral of Faith Cafe which many students go to.